 November 1, 1989

-Pikes Peak opened its fourth branch wholesale house in Dallas, Texas (Pikes Peak of Dallas) by acquiring the operation of the Dallas Branch of The Kester Wholesale Floral Company, Inc. Pikes Peak has been affiliated with Kester since its inception in October, 1986.
+Pikes Peak opened its 4th branch in Dallas, Texas (Pikes Peak of Dallas) by acquiring the The Kester Wholesale Floral Company, Inc. Pikes Peak had been affiliated with Kester since its inception in October, 1986.

 August 1, 1991

 Pikes Peak opened its 5th branch serving the retail floral market in Memphis, Tennessee.

 September 30, 1991